-A large percentage of brain injuries that result in CP are causes by events occurring sometime during pregnancy (the prenatal phase).
-There are a number of known events or conditions occurring during pregnancy that that can cause cerebral palsy:
+A large percentage of brain injuries that result in CP are caused by events occurring sometime during pregnancy (the prenatal phase).
+There are a number of known prenatal events or conditions occurring during pregnancy that that can cause cerebral palsy:

 - Developmental Abnormality: environmental and genetic abnormalities can disrupt normal brain development of the fetus during pregnancy.
 Abnormal myelin development and prenatal cell migration problems are the 2 most common genetic abnormalities.
 That cause cerebral palsy.
 These genetically inherited conditions are often triggered or made worse by environmental factors (e.g., drug or alcohol use during pregnancy).

-- Maternal Infections: recent studies have determined that certain maternal viral infections can damage the brain of the fetus and lead to cerebral palsy.
+- Maternal Infections: maternal and placental infection are correlated to preterm births.
+Prematurity is predictive of cerebral palsy.
+Recent studies have determined that certain maternal viral infections can damage the brain of the fetus and lead to cerebral palsy.
 These studies have linked viruses such as chicken pox, rubella, and cytomegalovirus (CMV) to increased risks of CP.
 The reason for this is that these particular viral infections prompt pregnant mothers to release protein receptors called cytokins.
-During pregnancy, high levels of cytokins in the mother's bloodstream can cause inflammation in head of the fetus which can eventually damage the baby's brain.
+During pregnancy, high levels of cytokins in the mother's bloodstream can cause inflammation in the head of the fetus which can eventually damage the baby's brain.

 - Chorioamnionitis: chorioamnionitis is a bacterial infection in the amniotic fluid or fetal membranes.
 It is caused by bacteria in the mother's vagina which travels up to the uterus and sometimes infects membranes or amniotic fluid.
 If not diagnosed and managed chorioamnionitis can disrupt the supply of oxygen to the fetus and cause damage to the brain.
 According to a study by the University of California, chorioamnionitis makes cerebral palsy 4 times more likely to occur.